-As described in finding 2013-00G in the accompanying schedule of findings, the District did not comply with requirements regarding eligibility and special tests & provisions - verification of free and reduced price applications (NSLP) applicable to its Child Nutrition Cluster major federal program.
+As described in finding 2014-001 in the accompanying schedule of findings, the District did not comply with requirements regarding eligibility and special tests and provisions - verification of free and reduced price applications (NSLP) applicable to its Child Nutrition Cluster major federal program.
 Compliance with these requirements is necessary, in our opinion, for the District to comply with requirements applicable to this program.

-One First National Plaza, 130 W. Second St., Suite 2040, Dayton, Ohio 45402 Phone: 937-285-6677 or 800-443-9274 Fax: 937-285-6688 www.ohioauditor.gov Greeneview Local School District Greene County Independent Auditor's Report on Compliance Requirements Applicable to Each Major Federal Program and on Internal Control Over Compliance Required by OMB Circular A133 Page 2
+Greeneview Local School District Greene County Independent Auditor's Report on Compliance with Requirements Applicable to Each Major Federal Program and on Internal Control Over Compliance Required by OMB Circular A-133Page 2